-Post updated on March 14th, 2020 – Coronavirus – In his announcement last night, Donald Trump announced restrictions on entry to the US from Friday March 13, 2020 at 11:59 am.
+Post updated on April 20th, 2020 – Coronavirus – Donald Trump announced restrictions on entry to the US from Friday March 13, 2020 at 11:59 am.
 But beware, the restrictions do not apply to everyone.

 The Columbus Consulting group has shared a detailed summary of these new restrictions.